ijuso/landing-page-odin-project/README.md

 # landing-page-odin-project
-Odin project to deepen understanding of HTML and CSS.
-Focus on flexbox.
+odin project to showcase understanding of how HTML and CSS.
+Project is made to deepen understanding of flexbox